Twice-Baked Potatoes

 Step-by-Step Instructions

+Step 5: Fill the skins.
 Spoon the filling evenly into the potato skins, mounding slightly in the center.
 Sprinkle with the paprika.
+(At this point, they can refrigerated in an airtight container for up to 2 days or frozen for up to 3 months before baking.)

 Twice Baked Potatoes

-Rich, cheesy mashed potatoes nestled in crispy potato skins, twice-baked potatoes elevate any meal to something special.
+Rich, cheesy mashed potatoes nestled in crispy potato skins, twice-baked potatoes make any meal special.

 Ingredients